naasking/Dynamics.NET/README.md

-The Constructor&lt;TFunc&gt; static class accepts a delegate type TFunc and exposes a delegate of that same type that can be used to create an instance of that type.
+The Constructor&lt;TFunc&gt; static class accepts a delegate type TFunc and exposes a delegate of that same type that can be used to create an instance of the delegate's return type.

 For instance, arrays have pseudo-constructors that accept a length and return an array of that length.
 So you can obtain a delegate